-- May 10, 2018 – Guest Speaker at Riverdale Mediation as part of their “Basic Family Mediation Theory & Skills” course.
+- May 10, 2018 – Paul was a Guest Speaker at Riverdale Mediation as part of their “Basic Family Mediation Theory & Skills” course.
 I’ll be speaking about the differences and similarities between Family Mediation, and Child Protection Mediation, as well as Addictions in Mediation.

-- May 1st & 2nd – presented on “Child Protection Mediation Review for Front-Line Staff” at the bi-annual Provincial ADR Advisory Committee Symposium in Toronto, ON.
+- May 1st & 2nd – Paul presented on “Child Protection Mediation Review for Front-Line Staff” at the bi-annual Provincial ADR Advisory Committee Symposium in Toronto, ON.
 Presentation was a CAS file opening to mediation file closure process review highlighting the new CYFSA (proclaimed April 30, 2018), consent, and balancing power in CP Med.

 Thank you for visiting.